Hikes, Hiking, Kids, Missouri, St. Louis

 Things to Know Before You Go

-- From Memorial Day through Labor Day, you can enjoy the park’s pool.
+• From Memorial Day through Labor Day, you can enjoy the park’s pool. *closed for repairs

-- The park also features picnic areas and restrooms throughout.
+• The park features picnic areas and restrooms throughout.